 Nick writes on ElegantThemes in their own Wordfence review.

-So, what do you think about these two WordPress security plugins?
+So, what do you think about these two security plugins for WordPress?
 And do you agree with our choice of Sucuri Security as the preferred choice among these two?
-Let me know in the comments.
+Or do you have another opinion when it comes to Sucuri vs Wordfence.
+Let us know in the comments.

 Editor's note: As has been rightly pointed out in the comments below, the Sucuri link is an affiliate link while the WordFence link isn't.
 There is a very simple reason for this, Sucuri has an affiliate program while WordFence doesn't.
 As you can rightly see, we did not give any preference to WordFence vs Sucuri in terms of CTA's exposure, or depth of research.
 We simply feel that Sucuri is the better security service between the two.
 The affiliate link does not cloud our judgment at all.
 We have always been honest about linking to affiliates (that is how CollectiveRay partially pays its expensive bills - we don't break even, this is a labour of love/passion) and we won't compromise our integrity by linking out or recommending services which we think aren't top-notch, just for the payout.
 There's simply too much at stake, for you AND for us!